 Where do I go?

 The Waterloo Rec Complex is located at 101 Father David Bauer Drive in Waterloo.
-Enter through the main entrance, and Brandon will be waiting for you near an open seating circle in the lobby.
-His work cell phone is 519 721 4465 if you need anything the day of.
-Check out a photo of Brandon so you'll recognize him.
+Enter through the main entrance, and your therapist will be waiting for you near an open seating circle in the lobby.
+Call your therapist's work cell phone if you need anything the day of.
+Check out a photo of your therapist so you'll be sure to recognize them.

 How do I get I there?